 I freely admit that many of the bags were very pretty, and some of the historical information was quite interesting, about how bags changed as fashions forced them to change: hip bags, for example, that women wore under very full skirts.

 You might also enjoy these articles from my small museums in Amsterdam series:

 - Is the Erotic Museum in Amsterdam erotic?
 A review

 - Electric Ladyland (a hippie museum about flourescence)

 Exhibits displayed all sorts of different kinds of bags: leather, beaded, metal, leather, tortoiseshell, ivory and so on.
 A few display cases contained men’s bags.
 Some showed accessories of various sorts, as well as wallets and purses, doctor’s bags, school bags and picnic bags, reticules and stocking purses.

 When I visited, one section held a special temporary exhibit called “Black and White: the dresscode of a lifetime.”
 I suspect that the museum staff just plucked whatever bags they had that were black or white or both and moved them to their temporary exhibit rooms.

 I didn’t stay long.

-To me, the best part of the Museum of Bags and Purses Amsterdam was the two period rooms downstairs.
-The museum’s home is a lovely 17th century home on the Herengracht, and the period rooms are part of the museum café, so you can stop and have a snack and enjoy the opulent surroundings.
+To me, the best part of the Museum of Bags and Purses was the two period rooms downstairs.
+The museum’s home is a lovely 17th century canal house on the Herengracht, in the UNESCO-listed canal rings of Amsterdam.
+The period rooms are part of the museum café, so you can stop and have a snack and enjoy the opulent surroundings.
 It would be a great spot to enjoy a high tea.